Gisborne & District Adult Riding Club

 First Aid at rallies

-First Aid kits for humans and horses can be found in the club rooms in the cupboards at the end of the building (opposite end to toilets.
-An AED defibrillator can be found in the first aid room in the club house.
+First Aid kits for humans and horses can be found in the club rooms in the cupboards at the end of the building (opposite end to toilets).
+An AED defibrillator can be found in the club house.

-The GDARC committee in conjunction with the IR Robertson Reserve will make a decision to cancel a rally as soon as reasonably possible in the case that the weather or other conditions make it un-safe to proceed with the rally.
-Members will be notified through email, text and/or via Facebook.
+The GDARC committee in conjunction with the IR Robertson Reserve and our instructors (as appropriate) will make a decision to cancel a rally as soon as reasonably possible in the case that the weather or other conditions make it un-safe to proceed with the rally.
+Members will be notified through email or text or telephone call and/or via Facebook.

 Stallions at rallies